Affan-Mohammed/face-recognition-cli/README.md

 # Face-recognition
-Skyhawk is a CLI application that uses face recognition to add attendance of registered users to a csv file.
+Face recognition is a CLI application that uses face recognition to add attendance of registered users to a csv file.

 ### Installing the App: